 DT is blocked into half termly units of work, linked to the Science, History or Geography topics.
 DT topics include food, materials, textiles and construction.
 Some examples of topics linked to History and Geography learning include – plant collages (Year 1), printing using leaves and flowers (Year 2), weaving a Celtic cloth (Year 3), constructing a river basin (Year 4), making and sampling Greek food (Year 5) and creating an Aztec mosaic (Year 6).

-In Key Stage 1 music is taught by a subject specialist and the skills of listening, appraising, performing and composing are taught through analysing different types of music from pop through to classical, both Western and non- Western.
+In Key Stage 2 music is taught by a subject specialist and the skills of listening, appraising, performing and composing are taught through analysing different types of music from pop through to classical, both Western and non- Western.
 The children use what they have learned to compose their own music, using a variety of instruments.
-In Key Stage 2 music is taught by the class teacher, with an additional half termly lesson of Music History taught by our subject specialist.
+In Key Stage 1 music is taught by the class teacher, with a music assembly led by a music specialist every week..

 PSHE (Personal Social Health Education)